OlegGasul/hid-rest-api/README.md

 ## Description
 Simple REST service for storing any kind of data.
 Application uses Token authentication.
-This solution designed with storing binary data using file system (not BLOBs in database).
+This solution designed with storing binary data using BLOB in database.

 ## Dependencies
 * Java 1.7+